- Sprich, Susan, PhD;

 Refunds will be issued for requests received within 5 business days of purchase, but an administrative fee of $35.00 will be deducted from your refund.
 No refunds will be made thereafter.
 Additionally, no refunds will be made for individuals who claim credit, regardless of when they request a refund.

 Cognitive Behavioral Strategies for Insomnia

 Assessment and Intervention Role Plays

-Director of Research, Depression Clinical and Research Program
+Director, Depression Clinical and Research Program

 Massachusetts General Hospital